vasvir/orthoeman/README.md

 * After activation you will be able to add an activity of type ORTHO-eMAN in your courses.

 ## Architecture
 The plugin has 3 main parts:
-1. an Authoring Tool to design visual interacting courses
+1. Authoring Tool to design visual interacting courses
-1. a Display Tool for students in order to evaluate their knowledge and skills
+1. Display Tool for students in order to evaluate their knowledge and skills
-1. The main PHP Moodle plugin core that provides interoperability with Moodle
+1. Moodle plugin backend core that provides interoperability with Moodle

 ### Authoring Tool
 The Authoring Tool is a GWT project with an eclipse project file in case you would like to resume development.